beobservable/p5js-esbuild-typescript/README.md

 ### Commands

-Included in the project are commands that can be taken on a canvas.
-These commands help with anything from drawing an x/y axis over your work, a border, changing the dimensions of the canvas, or even exporting an image of the work.
+These commands help with anything from drawing an x/y axis over the canvas, drawing a border over the canvas, changing the dimensions of the canvas, exporting an image of the canvas, or even exporting the configuration of the specific canvas.

 | Key       | Description                                         |
 | --------- | --------------------------------------------------- |